kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 Civilizations inherit biological constraints through their composition as networks of biological information processors.
 Social systems face the same thermodynamic limits, with collapse threshold $\eta_c = 1/\rho^* \approx 0.304$ emerging from the same RG flow governing stellar collapse and biological metabolism.

-## 23. Maintenance Overhead and η ≈ 0.3 Collapse Threshold
+## 24. Maintenance Overhead and η ≈ 0.3 Collapse Threshold

 Institutions accumulate curvature as coordination complexity rises.
 Collapse at $\eta \approx 0.3$ corresponds to curvature exceeding the sustainable maintenance threshold—the same divergence that drives white dwarf collapse, now manifesting in social organization.

 Civilizations operate at the biological dissipation level, constrained by the same physical principles.
 Human social systems are networks of biological information processors coordinating through information exchange.
 Every decision, communication, and coordination requires biological agents to process information, which requires energy, which faces thermodynamic constraints.
 Social systems therefore inherit these constraints from their biological components.

+The curvature budget law (Section 3) manifests in institutional architecture: approximately one-third of organizational resources go to structural overhead—governance, coordination protocols, institutional memory—while two-thirds remain available for adaptive activity.
+When structural overhead exceeds this threshold, the system approaches collapse.

 As coordination cost grows, the dissipation fraction $\eta$ increases according to